-Transportation law covers most aspects of travel and commerce on the streets and highways, in the air, and on the water -- including regulation of vehicles and vessels; implementation of safety standards; and oversight of shipping activity.
-Transportation is regulated at both the state and federal level, with the U.S. Department of Transportation (DOT) being the main federal regulatory agency.
+Transportation law covers most aspects of travel and commerce on the streets, air, and water.
+This includes regulating vehicles and vessels, safety standards, and shipping activity.
+The U.S. Department of Transportation (DOT) is the primary federal regulatory agency.

-Individual states often also have their own transportation authorities to regulate aspects of the roads and transportation hubs.
+Individual states often also have their own transportation authorities to regulate state roads and transportation hubs.
 Still, federal agencies lead the way nationwide.
 Federal agencies charged with regulating the various means of transportation include:

-Admiralty law, also called maritime law, is a combination of U.S. and international law that covers all contracts, torts, injuries, or offenses that take place on navigable waters.
-Admiralty law traditionally focused on oceanic issues, but it has expanded to cover any public body of water, including lakes and rivers.
-These laws largely cover interactions between two or more ships, the ship captain's obligations to the crew and passengers, and the rights of crew members, as well as other legal issues.
+Admiralty law, or maritime law, combines U.S. and international law that covers all contracts, torts, injuries, or offenses on navigable waters.
+Admiralty law began on the ocean (hence "admiralty") but now includes lakes and rivers.
+Admiralty or maritime law covers interactions between ships, ship captains and crews, and the rights of crew members.

 When You Need a Transportation Lawyer

 If you need legal services because of a transportation-related incident, look first at the nature of the incident.
 An ordinary auto accident or chemical exposure might only need an accident lawyer.
 If you work for a motor carrier, such as a bus company, you can still get legal representation from any competent personal injury attorney.